Struggle with social anxiety but feeling an urge to dip your toe in the dating pool? Please know that this path is not closed to you!

 Another kind of automatic thought you should get rid of while we are at it is the “Shoulds ” Get rid of all of the “shoulds.”
 “Shoulds” occur when we put irrational, unnecessary pressure on ourselves with extreme imperatives such as “I must,” “I have to,” or “I should.”
 Who says you should?
 Who made these rules?
 Spoiler, you did, and you are too hard on yourself!

 An example of this would be telling yourself, “I should know how to navigate this date perfectly and smoothly.”
 How exactly would you know how to do this?
 You haven’t been on many dates, you are just learning.
 Take it easy on yourself.
 The dogmatic “should” self-talk is not necessary and tends to trigger anxiety.

-It can be helpful to reframe your “shoulds” as instead “things that you would like to happen”.
-Framing them this way is much less anxiety-provoking.
+It can be helpful to reframe your “shoulds” as instead “things that you would like to happen.”
+Framing them this way is much less menacing and anxiety-provoking.
 For example, you could tell yourself, “I would like to be relaxed, confident, and pleasant on dates.”
 You are already dating more, so you are practicing and making progress.
 You will get there!

 You might even see that your feared situation is quite unlikely to happen when you put it into words and get it out into the open.
 In your imagination, it sounds realistic in the real world, maybe not so much.
 You might even consider telling your date briefly that you are feeling anxious.
 Saying your feelings can take away their negative power.
 Many people have experienced anxious times in their lives, and if your date can empathize, this could be a bonding moment.